tangalbert919/Programming-Labs/C/README.md

 ### Requirements
 ----------------
 For Windows users (which is about 85% of PC users), you need to install a C compiler.
-Microsoft didn't think about adding that to their OS, but they bothered to add Xbox integration to Windows 10, and Windows 10 is over 10 GB large (when extracted from their ISO).
-To get the compiler, you need to install Cygwin, and the instructions are [here](http://preshing.com/20141108/how-to-install-the-latest-gcc-on-windows/).
-However, if you plan on using an IDE, then it's not required (theoretically).
+If you're compiling from the command line, you need to install Cygwin, and the instructions are [here](http://preshing.com/20141108/how-to-install-the-latest-gcc-on-windows/).
+If you're using an IDE, this isn't required (in theory, but every IDE is different).

 For Mac users, you already have a compiler, and it's called "Clang".
 You just need an IDE to use it.